UpstateIndie/UpstateIndie.github.io/_posts/2016-03-24-ScratchPost.md

 tags: [ 'tech' ]
 ---

 This is our 'Scratching Post'.
 Here we just post up snippets of test code for the blog.
-If things on this post look weird, it's probably because I'm in the process of testing new content here.
+If things on this post look weird, it's probably because we're in the process of testing new content here.